List-Decodable Sparse Mean Estimation: Introduction

-\begin{remark} The key message of the theorem is that when the true mean is $k$-sparse, it is possible to efficiently approximate it with $O(\poly(k, \log d))$ samples.
-This is in stark contrast to existing list-decodable results \cite{charika2017learning,dia2018list,cmy2020list,dia2020list,dia2021list} where the sample complexity is $O(\poly(d))$~--~it is unclear how these algorithms can be made attribute-efficient.
-The only attribute-efficient robust mean estimators are \cite{balakrishnan2017computation,dia2019outlier,cheng2021outlier}, but their results only hold for the mild corruption regime where $\alpha > 1/2$. \end{remark} \begin{remark} As opposed to an $O(\epsilon)$ error rate obtained for $\alpha > 1/2$, the (non-vanishing) error rate $\tilde{O}(1/\sqrt{\alpha})$ is typically what one can expect for list-decodable mean estimation under bounded second order moment condition, in light of the lower bounds established in \cite{dia2018list}.
-We conjecture, however, that using the higher-order polynomial technique of \cite{dia2018list} can further reduce the error rate, possibly by combining it with the recent results on sparse polynomials \cite{chen2020sparsepolynomial}.
-Yet we leave it as our future work as our current approach and analysis are already quite involved (see Section~\ref{subsec:overview}). \end{remark}
+\begin{remark} The key message of the theorem is that when the true mean is $k$-sparse, it is possible to efficiently approximate it with $O(\polylog (d))$ samples.
+This is in stark contrast to existing list-decodable results \cite{charika2017learning,dia2018list,cmy2020list,dia2020list,dia2021list} where the sample complexity is $O(\poly(d))$.
+The only attribute-efficient robust mean estimators are \cite{balakrishnan2017computation,dia2019outlier,cheng2021outlier}, but their results hold only for the mild corruption regime where $\alpha > 1/2$. \end{remark}